fabien-colonnier/MyWebsite/research/index.md

-My research interest is mainly focused on visual navigation for robotic application.
-I use bio-inspired method to solve robotic tasks such as stabilization, pursuit and obstacle avoidance.
+My research interest is mainly focused on visual perception for robotic application.
+I use bio-inspired and conventional methods to solve robotic tasks such as stabilization, pursuit and obstacle avoidance.

 <h2> Event-based visual sensor </h2>